Learn something new every day

 Recurrent mouth ulcers in children, on the other hand, are usually the result of an oral infection.
 A buildup of bacterial plaque, for example, can lead to gingivitis and cause ulcerations in the gums.
 An infection by the Coxsackie virus can cause small red lesions to form in the mouth, hands, and other infected areas; this condition is commonly known as hand, foot and mouth disease.
-In rare cases, mouth ulcers in children are a result of an infection by the herpes simplex virus.
+In rare cases, mouth ulcers are a result of an infection by the herpes simplex virus.
 Vitamin deficiencies and conditions that weaken the immune system put children at greater risk of infection.

 Mouth ulcers caused by infections are generally treated by a combination of medication and preventative measures.
 Although mouth ulcer medication is generally sufficient in eliminating the symptoms, the lesions can return if the child isn't taught how to avoid infection.
 General cleanliness tips, such as avoiding putting one's hand in the mouth after touching dirty objects, are just as important as the actual treatment.
 It is also crucial to seek immediate treatment if the cause of mouth ulcers in children is a more serious condition, such as a herpes infection or a severely weakened immune system.
 If left unchecked, these infections can spread beyond the mouth and lead to medical complications with life-long consequences for the child.